-Early in their career, the SLSQ was privileged to study with the Emerson, Tokyo and Juilliard String Quartets, and have for many years been passionate educators themselves.
-Since 1998 they have held the position of Ensemble in Residence at Stanford University.
-This residency includes working with students of music as well as extensive collaborations with other faculty and departments using music to explore a myriad of topics.
+Since 1998 the SLSQ has held the position of Ensemble in Residence at Stanford University.
+This residency includes working with music students as well as extensive collaborations with other faculty and departments using music to explore myriad topics.
+Recent collaborations have involved the School of Medicine, School of Education, and the Law School.
+In addition to their appointment at Stanford, the SLSQ are visiting artists in residence at Arizona State University at Tempe.
 The foursome's passion for opening up musical arenas to players and listeners alike is evident in their annual summer chamber music seminar at Stanford and their many forays into the depths of musical meaning with preeminent music educator Robert Kapilow.

 Lesley Robertson and Geoff Nuttall are founding members of the group, and hail from Edmonton, Alberta, and London, Ontario, respectively.
 Christopher Costanza is from Utica, NY, and joined the group in 2003.
 Mark Fewer, a native of Newfoundland, begins his first season with the quartet in 2014, succeeding violinist Scott St. John.
 All four members of the quartet live and teach at Stanford, in the Bay Area of California.